Darkseal/wp-chords/readme.txt

 This fork has been created to fix a bug in the original plugin that affects the semitone transpose feature, thus making it work.
 The list of features below is taken from the former plugin.
 For a complete explanation in the transpose feature fix and how it affects the former plugin's behaviour, [read this post](https://www.ryadel.com/en/wp-chords-plugin-worpdress-guitar/).

+***WP Chords Fork*** is released under GPL v2 license, just like the former plugin: the full source code is also available on [GitHub](https://github.com/Darkseal/wp-chords).

 ### Eazy Real Time Demo

 As soon as you install the WP Chords plugin, you will find live demo playground under **Settings**->**WP Chords**.
 You even don't need to create a post or a record in your database!